hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-docker.md

 tmux
 ```

 That's it!
 You now have a new session running in the background even when you close your terminal.
 To navigate between sessions, you should familiarise yourself with other [Tmux commands](https://linuxize.com/post/getting-started-with-tmux/).
-The three main ones you may need are:
+The three main ones you will need are:

 ```bash
 tmux ls